Anonymous-research-entity/RecSys2022-CQFS-TTOpt/README.md

 >export PYTHONPATH=$PYTHONPATH:/path/to/project/folder
 >```

-Then, make sure you correctly activated the environment and install all the required packages through `pip`.
+Then, make sure you correctly activated the environment and install all the required packages through `pip`:
 ```bash
 pip install -r requirements.txt
 ```